 Qurutob has many different versions throughout Tajikistan, and Shakarob is one of its counterparts.
 The critical difference is Shakarob always excludes meat, and it includes Chakka – a Middle Eastern dairy product that is referred to as either cheese or yogurt.

-This is also a well-known Tajik dinner recipe since it’s effortless to do and comfortable to consume at late night.
+This is also a well-known Tajik dinner food since it’s effortless to do and comfortable to consume at late night.
 Moreover, you can tell that Shakarob is a safer choice for vegetarians while traveling to Tajik rather than Qurutob.

 8. Sambusa – Savory Pie